-is a Stockholm-based interdisciplinary artist, designer, researcher, and soundwalker
+is an interdisciplinary artist, designer, researcher, and soundwalker

-interested in attending to (as in paying attention) and recording (as in calling to mind and heart) the diversity of human and other-than-human realms and existences.
+to (as in paying attention) and recording (as in calling to mind and heart) human and other-than-human realms, events, and existences.

-In his design and art practice, besides working with existing documents, archives and heritage, Smolicki develops new modes of sensing, field-recording, para-archiving, and mediating stories and signals from various sites, scales, and temporalities.
-His work is manifested through soundscape compositions, soundwalks, site-responsive performances, experimental para-archives, audio-visual installations, and diverse forms of writing.
+Besides working with existing documents, archives and heritage, Smolicki develops alternative modes of sensing, recording, para-archiving, and mediating stories and signals from various sites, scales, and temporalities.
+His work is manifested through soundwalks, soundscape compositions, site-responsive performances, experimental para-archives, audio-visual installations, and diverse forms of writing.

-Since 2008 Smolicki has been working on On-Going Project, a systematic experimentation with various recording techniques and technologies leading to a multifaceted para-archive of contemporary everyday life, culture, and environment One such ongoing practice is the recording of one minute of sound in public space which Smolicki has been committed to on a daily basis ever since July 2010.
+Since 2008 Smolicki has been working on On-Going Project, a systematic experimentation with various recording techniques and technologies leading to a multifaceted para-archive of contemporary everyday life, culture, and environment.
+The On-Going Project includes Minuting, a record of public soundscapes performed daily ever since July 2010.

 Ateljé 224, Platform Stockholm, Lövholmsgränd 12, 117-43, Stockholm, Sweden